-12. Does you country recognise maritime liens?
+12. Does your country recognise maritime liens?
 Under which International Convention, if any?

-Gibraltar recognises maritime liens in respect of claim for crew wages, salvage, masters wages and disbursements, damage done by a vessel and bottomry and respondentia.
+Gibraltar recognises maritime liens in respect of claim for crew wages, salvage, master's wages and disbursements, damage done by a vessel and bottomry and respondentia.

-13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?